Aalto-Electric-Drives/motulator/docs/_sources/autoapi/motulator/control/sm/_vector/index.rst

           !! processed by numpydoc !!

-.. py:class:: Observer(par, w_o=2 * np.pi * 40, zeta_inf=0.2, sensorless=True)
+.. py:class:: Observer(par, alpha_o=2 * np.pi * 40, k=None, sensorless=True)

+   Observer for synchronous machines.

-   Observer for the rotor position and the stator flux linkage.
+   This observer estimates the rotor angle, the rotor speed, and the stator flux linkage.
+The design is based on [#Hin2018]_.

-   This observer corresponds to [#Hin2018]_.
 The observer gain decouples the electrical and mechanical dynamics and allows placing the poles of the corresponding linearized estimation error dynamics.
 This implementation operates in estimated rotor coordinates.
 The observer can also be used in the sensored mode by providing the measured rotor speed as an input.

    :param par: Machine model parameters.
    :type par: ModelPars
-   :param w_o: Observer bandwidth (electrical rad/s).
+   :param alpha_o: Observer bandwidth (electrical rad/s).
+The default is 2*pi*40.
-   :type w_o: float, optional
+   :type alpha_o: float, optional
-   :param zeta_inf: Damping ratio at high speed.
-The default is .2.
+   :param k: Observer gain as a function of the rotor angular speed.
+The default is
+             ``lambda w_m: 0.25*(R_s*(L_d + L_q)/(L_d*L_q) + 0.2*abs(w_m))`` if
+             `sensorless` else ``lambda w_m: 2*pi*15``.
-   :type zeta_inf: float, optional
+   :type k: callable, optional

    .. attribute:: theta_m